NOT UNDER THE LAW BUT UNDER GRACE

 Notice the following:

-The Greek term translated “schoolmaster” refers to a slave who served as the guardian and guide of a boy from an upper class family.
+The Greek term translated “tutor” refers to a slave who served as the guardian and guide of a boy from an upper class family.
 The slave supervised the life and morals of his charge and never left him until he came to maturity.

 So it is with the Law of Moses.
 The Law, particularly the Ten Commandments, guards and guides us with the greatest care until we come to maturity in Christ and are able to keep the eternal moral law of God by our new nature.